 How to use permethrin insecticides to meet army standards

-Why soldiers love permethrin
+Why soldiers like permethrin

 It is not by chance that armed forces all around the world are such permethrin fans.
 Soldiers are outdoors most of the time, and are exposed to insects daily.
 In Europe, they risk getting infected with Lyme disease trough tick bites, while in other parts of the world, all kinds of insects transmit life-threatening diseases like Malaria, Yellow Fever, Leishmaniasis, and the West Nile virus.
 Soldiers have better things to do than die through a mosquito bite, hence the need to find clever ways to protect themselves against everything that stings.
 Therefore, many army uniforms are treated with permethrin insecticides.
-The chemical formulation is safe for warm blooded creatures and can be added to textiles as a finisher.
+The chemical formulation is safe for warm blooded creatures and can be added to textiles as a finish.
 As it attacks the nerve systems of insects, they either die or run.
 Soldier 1- mosquito 0!

 Choose the best partner

 Permethrin might be a very effective weapon to deter insects; not every permethrin product is.
 If you want to produce uniforms, sportswear, or any other kind of insect proof clothing, you should select the best permethrin finish you can possibly find.
 Chances are little you are going to produce the permethrin product yourself, meaning you should look for a trusted partner who can do it for you.
 But before buying anything, make sure you have done your homework.
 Who is this partner?
 Have they registered their permethrin product?
 Note that permethrin is an insecticide, meaning it is strictly regulated by national governments.
 Your partner should be able to tell you everything you should know about permethrin insecticides and its regulation and help you comply with all the rules.
 Also, make sure your partner has a proven track record of successful permethrin tests.
 If their product was found both safe and effective, you are ready to rock and roll.